ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 ## In-Domain Glue

-   This document clarifies that when a name server generates a referral response, it MUST either include all in-domain glue records in the additional section, or MUST set TC=1.
+   This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section.
+If all in-domain glue records do not fit in a UDP response, the name server MUST set TC=1.

 ## Sibling Glue

-   This document clarifies that when a name server generates a referral response, it SHOULD include available sibling glue records in the additional section.
-If sibling glue records do not fit in the response, the name server is NOT REQUIRED to set TC=1.
+   This document clarifies that when a name server generates a referral response, it MUST [SHOULD] include available sibling glue records in the additional section.
+If all sibling glue records do not fit in a UDP response, the name server MUST [is NOT REQUIRED to] set TC=1.

 ## Updates to RFC 1034